Xenterra/GroupProjectBackup/README.md

 - **git push origin master**  | *push your changes to the master branch of the repository*
 - **git pull origin master**  | *pulls any changes from the repository from GitHub !
 DO THIS BEFORE EDITING ON YOUR DEVICE*

+## Additional Requirements
+In the file: **/airMonitor/views.py**; there are some lines that will need to adjusted to change the current API connections:
+ - 81 - This line handles the URL of the target API and may need to change if the API ceases function, or needs updated.
+ - 86 & 87 - Likewise, these are the 'Key' and 'Host Address' of the API and will need to change to match the above URL.

+Similarly, in the file: /airMonitor/management/commands/DataPull.py;
+- 23 - This line contains the URL of the 'Data Source JSON' file and will need to be adjusted to match your personal requirements.

 ## Team Members
   - Joshua Drage - 52102761
   - Adwoa Serwa Addai - 52105349